stcarrez/ada-util/docs/Util_Log.md

 available in other languages, be flexible, extensible, small and efficient.
 Having log messages in large applications is very helpful to understand, track and fix complex issues, some of them being related to configuration issues or interaction with other systems.
-The overhead of calling a log operation is negligeable when the log is disabled as it is in the order of 30ns and reasonable for a file appender has it is in the order of 5us.
+The overhead of calling a log operation is negligible when the log is disabled as it is in the order of 30ns and reasonable for a file appender has it is in the order of 5us.
 To use the packages described here, use the following GNAT project: